michaeliyer/aWordleGit/README.md

-The Live Wordle Thing is Really Alive, Man!!!
+The Live Wordle Thing is Really Alive, Mangola!